-LGBTQ+ Affirming Therapy in Chicago
+LGBTQ+ Affirming Therapy In Chicago, IL

 Affirming therapy is rooted in deep respect for lived experience, acknowledgment of systemic oppression, and a commitment to providing care that supports personal empowerment, self-expression, and healing.
 We also understand that being LGBTQ+ is not inherently a source of distress, it’s often the surrounding culture, discrimination, and internalized messages that create suffering.